pety02/FMI_BD_ProjectManagementSystem/README.md

-# Data Base Management Systems University course's Project.
+# Data Base Management Systems University course's Project

 ## Brief description
 This project implements an IBM DB2 SQL database for management of projects in different companies / organizations.